bitnami/charts/bitnami/discourse/README.md

 In case the database already contains data from a previous Discourse installation, you need to set the `discourse.skipInstall` parameter to _true_.
 Otherwise, the container would execute the installation wizard and could modify the existing data in the database.
 This parameter force the container to not execute the Discourse installation wizard.

-Similarly, you can specify an external Redis&trade; instance rather than installing one inside your cluster.
-First, you may disable the Redis&trade; installation with the `redis.enabled` option.
+Similarly, you can specify an external Redis&reg; instance rather than installing one inside your cluster.
+First, you may disable the Redis&reg; installation with the `redis.enabled` option.
 As aforementioned, used the provided parameters to provide data about your instance:

 ```console
 redis.enabled=false